top of page

 Alvin Brooks

-Alvin Brooks was named the 12th head coach at Lamar University on April 1, 2021.
+One of the all-time great players in Lamar University Cardinal basketball history, Alvin Brooks was named the program’s 12th head coach on April 1, 2021.
 Brooks returns to the program that he led to the 1980 NCAA Sweet 16 as a player, and where his coaching career began.
-Former Houston head coach Alvin Brooks finished his eleventh season as assistant coach with the University of Houston Men’s Basketball program in 2020 – 21.
-It also will be his 22nd season associated with the Cougars.
-The Cougars advanced to the Final Four in 2020-21.

 • Instagram